A multiwavelength study of the Galactic center black hole candidate MAXI J1744-294: Spectral and timing analysis

 All \nustar\ spectra showed a strong thermal component in the soft ($<10$ keV) band -- fit with a multi-temperature disk blackbody model -- as well as a non-thermal power-law tail that dominated the emission above $\sim10$ keV.
 The relative strengths of these two components varied throughout the outburst.
-In addition to the continuum, Fe emission lines were present in all \nustar\ spectra, also displaying varying intensity and width.
+In addition to the continuum, Fe emission lines were present in most \nustar\ spectra, also displaying varying intensity and width.

 To obtain estimates of the flux and hardness of individual observations in a consistent manner conducive to juxtaposition, we fit all \nustar\ data with a phenomenological model that accounts for the main emission components.
 The softer thermal emission was fit with \texttt{diskbb}, which models the thermal emission from a multi-temperature, optically thick, geometrically thin (Shakura–Sunyaev) accretion disk \citep{Shakura1973}.
 We initially modeled the high-energy ($\simgt10$ keV) emission using a simple power-law.
 This was subsequently replaced with the \texttt{thcomp} model, which was applied as a convolution to the \texttt{diskbb} component to account for Comptonization of the disk photons.
-An additional Gaussian component was then added to model the Fe K$\alpha$ emission between $6-7$ keV, significantly improving the fit ($\Delta \chi^2/\nu=0.17$).
+An additional Gaussian component was then added to model the Fe K$\alpha$ emission between $6-7$ keV where residuals indicated the presence of such a line.
 The fitting process is illustrated in Figure \ref{fig:spec2x2}, where we highlight the first \nustar\ observation, taken on Feb.
 6, 2025.
-Table \ref{tab:spectra} lists the best-fit spectral parameters, X-ray fluxes, and reduced $\chi^2$ values for the combined \texttt{constant*dust*tbabs*(thcomp*diskbb+Gauss)} model.
+Tables \ref{tab:spectra} and \ref{tab:spectra2} list the best-fit spectral parameters, X-ray fluxes, and reduced $\chi^2$ values for the combined \texttt{constant*dust*tbabs*(thcomp*diskbb[+Gauss])} model.
+Additional details on these "baseline" spectral fits, along with plots showing 14 of the observed spectra (Figures \ref{fig:spec_obs2_go2} and \ref{fig:spec_obs8to15}), are provided in Appendix \ref{sec:spec2}.